-3.1 The College seeks to develop employability and work readiness skills within the curriculum by providing:
+3.1 The College seeks to develop the Skills, Knowledge and Behaviours (S,K&B) for work readiness skills within the curriculum by providing:

-- Opportunities to learn from local and national labour market information - Learning tailored to individual career aspirations - A curriculum linked to the 'super six' careers within each delivery area - Encounters with employers and employees - Opportunities to experience workplaces - Encounters with Higher Education - Access to personal guidance from an experienced careers team - 3.2 Managers and teachers are expected to identify these opportunities in their curriculum plans and schemes of work and through the Tutorial Framework. - 3.3 Students will have the opportunity to discuss and review their own work readiness progress with their teachers through the tutorial process. using the online tool Grofar.
+- Opportunities to learn from local and national labour market information - Learning tailored to individual career aspirations - A curriculum linked to the 'super six' careers within each delivery area - Encounters with employers and employees - Opportunities to experience workplaces - Encounters with Higher Education - Access to personal guidance from an experienced careers team - 3.2 Managers and teachers are expected to identify these opportunities to develop S,K&B in their curriculum plans and schemes of work and through the Tutorial Framework. - 3.3 Students will have the opportunity to discuss and review their own work readiness progress with their teachers through the tutorial process. using the online tool Grofar.
 Teaching staff are able to monitor, review and contribute to this platform. - 3.4 The team of Work Placement Officers (WPO) will support students to identify, prepare for and successfully complete a work experience placement, including Industry placement for T Level students, that is relevant to their career aspirations and contributes to developing their work readiness.